gabrielleeee/Challenge_Veterinary/README.md

 Make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed on your machine.

-First copy the repository link and run the command in your editor's terminal:
+First, copy the repository link and run the command in Command Prompt in a folder of your choice:

 ```
 git clone {link}

 ```
-After cloning, run the command below to install the project's dependencies.
+Open the folder in an editor and run the command below to install the project's dependencies.

 ```
 npm install
 ```

-Rename the .env-example file to .env and fill in the port you prefer where the project runs.
+Rename the .env-example file to .env and fill in your preferred port where the project runs.
+Remember, if you put a port other than 3000, change it in Postman routes.

 Then, run the command below to run the project.